cinarkahraman/ObjectDetectionApp/README.md

 ## Object Detection App
 This project is a mobile application built with Flutter and powered by TensorFlow Lite.
-The app performs real-time object detection on images or video streams using pretrained models, offering a seamless experience for recognizing objects on Android and iOS platforms.
+The app performs real-time object detection on images or video streams using pretrained models and you can upload the taken image Firebase store there, offering a seamless experience for recognizing objects on Android and iOS platforms.

 ## Features
   * Real-time object detection: Identifies objects using TensorFlow Lite models.